Introduce yourself and tell us about Creative Tim.

 What are the three skills needed to be a successful entrepreneur?

 Never Stop Learning: to be successful, you have to read all the time.
 Changes in the business world, how to talk to people, how to create solutions to existing problems.
 Make your customers happy using your products and how to design a good product.

 Basic knowledge of UI/UX: if you find a problem and you create a solution you have to present it in a way that will make your customer understand what is the value that you give to him.
 Most successful startups are design-driven and customers appreciate a well-designed product.

 Listen and present ideas: it is important to know how to present new ideas to your team in a way that they will enjoy working on them.
 Also, it is equally important to pay 100% attention to the new ideas that the people from your team are proposing.

 There will be always strong thoughts and ideas that will be different from what you are thinking and it is very important to know that there is nothing personal in those ideas, they just want to make the startup grow.
-Don’t say a direct “NO” to a new idea because that person will never come with new ideas to you, and you will miss some relevant information.
+Don’t say a direct “NO” to a new idea because that person will never come up with new ideas for you, and you will miss some relevant information.

 What is your marketing strategy?